maciejk77/es6-notes/README.md

 ## fetch helper (native)

-- a useful link to get JSON object place holder `https://jsonplaceholder.typicode.com/posts`
+- a useful link to get JSON object placeholder `https://jsonplaceholder.typicode.com/posts`
-- response coming from fetch() does not include data, needs to be formatted first
+- response coming from `fetch()` does not include data, needs to be formatted first with `.json()`
-- another shortcoming of fetch(), whenever server response was above 300 status code, we do not enter .catch case
+- another shortcoming of `fetch()`, whenever server response was above 300 status code, we do not enter `.catch {}` case

 ```javascript
 url = "https://jsonplaceholder.typicode.com/posts";